Home / Aquarium Maintenance / Tagged: Aquarium

 3 Easy Steps for Crystal Clear Water

 There is nothing quite like having crystal clear water in your aquarium, but achieving crystal clear water is not always easy.
 Particulates like dust and debris, tannins from driftwood and suspended algae can make your water look foggy, discolored and dirty overall.
-The good news is, there are 3 simple steps you can take to help remove any unwanteds from your water and achieve that stunning clarity all aquarists strive for!
+The good news is, there are 3 simple steps you can take to help remove any unwanted particles from your water and achieve that stunning clarity all aquarists strive for!

 STEP 1 - Activated Carbon